davidwyly/rxn/README.md

-aggregators already understand the shape; Rxn just emits what the ecosystem expects. **OpenAPI 3 specs generate from reflection** (`bin/rxn openapi`), so the contract is always in sync with the code — hand the spec to any OpenAPI consumer (Swagger UI, Redocly, client generators).
+aggregators already understand the shape; Rxn just emits what the ecosystem expects. **OpenAPI 3 specs generate from reflection** (`bin/rxn openapi`), so the contract is always in sync with the code — hand the spec to any OpenAPI consumer (Redocly, client generators).
+Drop in `Http\OpenApi\SwaggerUi::html($specUrl)` from a route handler for instant interactive docs.
 PSR-7 / PSR-15 bridge lets any ecosystem middleware drop in via `Psr15Pipeline`.

 ### Novelty